AndrewBirtas/OWASP_Sec_Headers_Validator/README.md

 ### Prerequisites

 List of dependencies that need to be installed:
-  -Ruby 2.7.2
+  - Ruby 2.7.2
-  -Nokogiri gem
+  - Nokogiri gem
-  -Colorize gem
+  - Colorize gem

 ### Installation